WithPrecedent/simplify/README.md

 ### siMpLify Analyst

 As an example of siMpLify's functionality, let's review the Analyst subpackage.
-It allows users to create a cookbook of dynamic recipes that mix-and-match feature engineering and modeling ingredients based upon a common, simple interface.
+It allows users to create a cookbook of dynamic recipes that mix-and-match feature engineering and modeling dataset based upon a common, simple interface.
 It then analyzes the results using selected, appropriate metrics and exports tables, charts, and graphs compatible with the models and data types.

 By default, the Analyst divides the feature engineering and modeling process into eight major steps that can be sequenced in different stepss (or supplemented with custom steps and steps):